elaine-zmz/MTL-Recommender-Systems/README.md

 An index of recommendation algorithms that are based on Multi-task learning.

-Our survey .
-A preprint is available on arxiv:
+Our survey "Advances and Challenges of Multi-task Learning Method in Recommender System: A Survey".
+A preprint is available on arxiv: https://arxiv.org/pdf/2305.13843.pdf

 <!-- Please cite our survey paper if this index is helpful. -->